A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: Additional Simulation Studies

 Overall, the results collectively demonstrate the robust empirical performance of $\tssg$ across varying sample sizes and feature dimensions.
-In experiment E1, for increasing sample sizes, as illustrated in Figure \ref{fig:laplace_singlep_multin}, $\tssg$, DADVI, and \texttt{PyMC} (NUTS) compare well and deliver accurate posterior variational estimates for the regression coefficients, achieving lower MSEs for $\beta$ compared to the ADVI (MF/FR) variants.
+In experiment E1, for increasing sample sizes, as illustrated in Figure \ref{fig:laplace_singlep_multin}, $\tssg$, DADVI, and \texttt{PyMC} (NUTS) compare well and deliver accurate posterior variational estimates for the regression coefficients, achieving lower MSEs of $\widehat{\beta}$ for estimating $\beta$ compared to the ADVI (MF/FR) variants.
 For estimating $\tau^{2}$, $\tssg$, DADVI, and \texttt{PyMC} (NUTS) have similar performance.
+Moreover, the posterior distance comparisons in Figure~\ref{fig:laplace_SW_distance} show that $\tssg$ and DADVI produce closer approximations to the true posterior than ADVI variants.
 When the feature dimension increases under experiment E2 (see Figure \ref{fig:laplace_singlen_multip}), $\tssg$ continues to deliver competitive accuracy of posterior estimates relative to DADVI and \texttt{PyMC} (NUTS).
 As evidenced by Figure \ref{fig:runtime_laplace}, across both experiments E1 and E2, $\tssg$ consistently demonstrates superior computational efficiency, achieving runtimes that are orders of magnitude lower than all competing methods.

 We further investigated the convergence behavior of ADVI (MF/FR) variants by tracking $\mathsf{ELBO}$ trajectories over iterations and comparing them with $\tssg$ (see Figure \ref{fig:convergence_ELBO_laplace}).
 The results indicate that $\tssg$ converges rapidly to highly accurate posterior variational estimates of $\beta$ and $\tau^2$.